-For buy-out arrangements, all requirements for variable remuneration apply, including deferral, retention periods, pay out in instruments, holdback and clawback.
-Buy-out arrangements are subject to the vesting schedule of the previous employer (adjusted to ING vesting dates) and are awarded at least 50% in equity if the recipient qualifies as Identified Staff.
+For buy-out arrangements, remuneration requirements, such as but not limited to deferral, retention periods, pay out in instruments, holdback and clawback, will apply.
+Buy-out arrangements are subject to the vesting schedule of the previous employer (adjusted to ING vesting dates) and are awarded in line with regulatory requirements.